readyapi/readyapi/docs/en/docs/tutorial/cors.md

 * Create a list of allowed origins (as strings).
 * Add it as a "middleware" to your **ReadyAPI** application.

-You can also specify if your backend allows:
+You can also specify whether your backend allows:

 * Credentials (Authorization headers, Cookies, etc).
 * Specific HTTP methods (`POST`, `PUT`) or all of them with the wildcard `"*"`.